reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 Similar to `includeFilters`, we can use `FilterType` with `excludeFilters` to exclude classes from getting scanned based on matching criteria.

-Let's modify our `ExplicitScan` with `excludeFilters` and tell Spring to exclude classes which extend `Car` from component scanning.
+Let's modify our `ExplicitScan` with `excludeFilters` and tell Spring to exclude classes that extend `Car` from component scanning.

 ```java
 @Configuration